 Invitation Link: the email link sent to Customers, and generated by the Partner inputting the Customer’s details into the electronic form provided to the Partner by Hammock, through which Customers can create or activate a property management account on the Hammock Platform, or such other mechanism as agreed in writing by the parties.

 Legislation: any statute, statutory provision or subordinate legislation or any mandatory rules or guidance issued by any regulatory body having jurisdiction over the applicable party.

-Partner Services: any services that a Customer consents to you providing to them which require you to have access to the Hammock Platform.
+Partner Services: any services that a Customer consents to the Partner providing to them which requires the Partner to have access to the Hammock Platform.

 Trade Marks: the trade names, branding, trade marks, titles and logos of Hammock and the Hammock Platform.

 1.2 A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality).

 1.3 A reference to a company shall include any company, corporation or other body corporate, wherever and however incorporated or established.

 1.4 Unless the context otherwise requires, words in the singular shall include the plural and in the plural include the singular.

 1.5 Unless the context otherwise requires, a reference to one gender shall include a reference to the other genders.